cdl-geneseo/geneseo-dictionary/C/Civil-War.md

 # Civil War

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Civil War

 Created by  Zachary Arthur, last modified on Nov 24, 2008

 Noun: A variant of beer pong with teams of 3 each with 6 cups; &quot;I'm bored of regular pong let's play some Civil War.&quot;